-If any organisms would be released alive, how many would be tagged, measured, or sampled?
-What is the probability of their survival after being handled (e.g., tagged, measured) and released (e.g., percent of live or dead fish)?
+If any organisms would be released alive, how many of each species would be tagged, measured, or sampled?
+What is the probability of individuals surviving after being handled (e.g., tagged, measured) and released (e.g., percent of live or dead fish)?

-Does the proposed activity involve commercial fishing?
-If yes, would the proposed activity be for research purposes only?
+If the proposed activity involves commercial fishing, would the proposed activity be for research purposes only?
 If fish would be retained for sale or personal consumption, quantify the amount of each species that would be sold or used for personal consumption.

 What type and size of gear would be used?
 Describe any differences between proposed research gear and currently regulated gear.

-If using fixed fishing gear, how many traps/pots, gillnets, or other fixed gear would be used during the course of the study?
-Will new gear be added to the water or would existing, permitted fishing gear be used?
-If new gear is being added to the water, how many extra vertical lines would be associated with these traps/pots or gillnets?
-What lengths of gillnet will be used (e.g. number of nets per string, gillnet panel lengths, etc.)?
+If using fixed fishing gear, how many traps, pots, gillnets, or other fixed gear would be used during the course of the study?
+Would new gear be added to the water or would existing, permitted fishing gear be used?
+If new gear would be added to the water, how many extra vertical lines would be associated with any fixed gear such as traps, pots, or gillnets?
+What lengths of gillnet would be used (e.g. number of nets per string, gillnet panel lengths, etc.)?

-Would the fishing gear being used conform to appropriate take reduction plan regulations under the Marine Mammal Protection Act (e.g. Atlantic Large Whale Take Reduction Plan, Harbor Porpoise Take Reduction Plan, Bottlenose Dolphin Take Reduction Plan, etc.) and other appropriate regulations (e.g. sea turtle gear requirements)?
+Would the fishing gear being used conform to appropriate take reduction plan regulations under the Marine Mammal Protection Act (e.g. Atlantic Large Whale Take Reduction Plan, Harbor Porpoise Take Reduction Plan, Bottlenose Dolphin Take Reduction Plan, etc.) and other appropriate fishery regulations (e.g. sea turtle gear requirements)?
 If not, explain the differences and the reason for the discrepancy.

 How long would the fishing gear be deployed?
 List average soak time for each gear type.